StoneOrbits/VortexEngine/docs/lightshow_lol_colorset.md

 <img style="float:right;max-width:40%;margin:10px;" src="assets/images/lightshow-lol-colorset.png">

-The **Colorset Panel** represents the list of colors for the selected leds of the current mode.
+The **Colorset Panel** represents the list of up to 8 colors for the selected leds of the current mode.

 ### Key Features

 - **Drag and Drop** Drag to rearrange colors in your colorset.
 - **Dynamic Color Picker:** Click to modify the color with the Color Picker

+### Tips

-There is a maximum of 8 colors in a colorset, black is considered 'off' which can be used to extend gaps in the pattern.
+- There is a maximum of 8 colors in a colorset.
+- Black is considered 'off' which can be used to extend gaps in the pattern.
+Changing a color to black is not the same as deleting a color.
+- Hold the left mouse button on a color to delete it and remove it from the colorset.

 ## Other Panels